-The proper asset allocation of stocks and bonds by age is important to achieve financial freedom.
+The proper asset allocation of stocks and bonds by age is important to achieve financial freedom and stay retired.
 If you allocate too much to stocks the year before you want to retire and the stock market collapses, then you're screwed.
-If you allocate too much to bonds over your career, you might not be able to build enough capital to retire at all.
+If you allocate too much to bonds over your career, you might not be able to build enough capital to retire at all given you may underperform dramatically.

 Just know the proper asset allocation is different for everyone.
 There is no “correct” asset allocation because everybody has different earnings power, different risk tolerances, and different needs.
 We are all at different stages of our financial lives.
 Therefore, know thyself!